harmancode/Flashcards/README.md

 Thanks to Python, it is a cross-platform software, can be used on Windows, MacOS, and GNU/Linux.

+## Download

+### Option 1:
+You can download the source code from GitHub: https://github.com/harmancode/Flashcards Follow the instructions below to run the program from source code.

+### Option 2:
+If you are using Microsoft Windows you can also download portable binary packages from project's GitHub page: https://github.com/harmancode/Flashcards
+They are listed under Releases header.
+Click on the tags link.

 ## How to install/run

 ### How to run the program from source code files on Microsoft Windows: